o11y-weekly/o11y-weekly.github.io/2023-11-30_What_is_OpenTelemetry/README.md

 As mentioned in [logs](./README.md#logs) OpenTelemetry started with this signal to solve distributed tracing.

-A transaction of a client can traverse multiple component and servers in a system and analysing what happen in a distributed system can be hard.
+A transaction of a client can traverse multiple components and servers in a system and analysing what happen in a distributed system can be hard.

 To solve this issue, OpenTelemetry provides specifications, instrumentation and exporters to collect traces and export them to backends without too much effort.